Ethan-Passino/WebDesign-Project/README.md

 ---

 ## 🚀 Next Steps
-- **Backend Development**: Finalize task creation and other foundational features. 💻
+- **FrontEnd Development**: Add ability to assign tasks to users.
+Create drag and drop functionality.
+Use Web Sockets to see changes in real-time.
+Gamefication!
-- **Frontend Development**: Complete the task dashboard and gamification features. 🎮
+- **BackEnd Development**: Add assigned users to Tasks.
 - **Polish the Website**: Enhance the design and usability to make the interface more visually appealing. ✨

 ---